b97jre/RNAseqcourse/Labs/QC_lab.md

 In this case, only run FastQC on one file and take a look at the output.
 We have already prepared the outputs for all of the other samples.
 These can be viewed via a web-browser at:
 [FastQC results](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/QC/fastQC/)

-Or directly at uppmax at:
-`/proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/QC/fastQC/`

 Take a look at some other file and see if it look similar in quality.

 ## Optional: Create a MultiQC report for FastQC

 MultiQC is a program that creates summaries over all samples for several different types of QC-measures.
 You can read more about the program [here](http://multiqc.info/).
 It will automatically look for output files from the supported tools and make a summary of them.
 You can either go to the folder where you have the Fastqc output or run it with the path to the folder.

-	module load bioinfo-tools
 	module load MultiQC/0.8
 	multiqc /folder/with/FastQC_results/
-	# in this case the folder is /proj/b2013006/webexport/downloads/courses/RNAseqWorkshop/QC/fastQC/
+	# in this case the folder is /home//RNAseqWorkshop/QC/fastQC/

 This should create 1 folder named `multiqc_data` with some general stats, links to all files etc. And one file `multiqc_report.html`.
 Have a look at the report you created or at the one we alredy ran [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/QC/fastQC/multiqc_report.html)